justiny/serenova/wp-content/plugins/imagify/readme.txt

 4. Other Media Page

 == Changelog ==
+= 1.9.6 - 2019/07/22 =
+* Improvement: now images that are "already optimized" can also get webp versions.
+* Fix: progress bar height in the admin bar for Chrome and Safari.

 = 1.9.5 - 2019/07/16 =
 * Improvement: Basic Authentication support.
 If it does not work automatically, you can still define the constants `IMAGIFY_AUTH_USER` and `IMAGIFY_AUTH_PASSWORD` in your `wp-config.php` file.
 * Improvement: webp images are not created for animated gif images by default anymore.
 Use the filter `imagify_pre_can_create_webp_version` if you still want to create an unanimated webp version of them.